16 East Prospect Street, Waldwick, New Jersey 07463

 Mild skin rash: In some cases, patients may develop a mild skin rash while taking Microzide.
 This rash is generally not severe and can be managed with over-the-counter hydrocortisone cream or by consulting a healthcare provider for further advice.

-See also Exploring Procardia - A Comprehensive Guide to the Medication, Similar Drugs, Purchasing Online, Interactions, and Guidelines for Use
+See also Microzide - A Comprehensive Guide to Blood Pressure Medication, Generics, and Online Savings

 It is important to note that these side effects are not exhaustive, and patients may experience other uncommon or rare side effects while taking Microzide.
 If any unusual symptoms or severe side effects are experienced, seeking immediate medical attention is advised.